Cintakins/period-tracker/README.md

 #### Solution

 #### Problem
 Placeholders in materialize styled forms are incorrect.
+It seems that the form won't use my customised code when used in conjunction with materialize
 #### Solution

 #### Problem
+Some article categories don't need to be added, but should be allowed to be editted.
 #### Solution

 ## Testing